The Swan

 • We loved the courtyard garden, with its covered eaves for al fresco dining lending a quasi Mediterranean feel

-• This would be a great venue for a party of friends, with eight bedrooms and a private "feasting" hall
+• This would be a great venue for a party of friends, with its private "feasting" hall for hire

 • Many of the meats, dairy and other ingredients are locally sourced, and it shows

-• Families can book the semi-separate garden cottage; there's a nice kids' menu, and dogs are welcome, too
+• Families can book a split-level suite for 4; there's a nice kids' menu, and dogs are welcome in some rooms

 Lows